This is a guest post from Kayla Widmer of The Wandering RV.

 Apart from their usual bathroom walks, they’ll need more exercise (an RV is pretty cramped compared to a house, unless they’re used to small spaces).

-If you’re ready for a bit more responsibility, I 100% urge you to bring your pets with you while RVing.
+But if you’re ready for a bit more responsibility, I 100% urge you to bring your pets with you while RVing.

 Now that you know how to properly RV with your dog, it’s time to plan your trip!